 Subtract your previous reading from your current reading to give the number of units used over the period.
-Most suppliers bill monthly, but some quarterly – you make want to track your consumption more regularly.
+Most suppliers bill monthly, but some quarterly – you may want to track your consumption more regularly.

 The conversion factor from cubic feet to cubic metres is 0.0283 therefore:

 - 1 cubic foot = 0.0283 cubic metres

 - 100 cubic feet = 2.83 cubic metres